karynntran/restaurant_app/README.md

 ADDITIONAL INFORMATION
 -----------------------

-This app has been built with Ruby, Sinatra, HTML/CSS, and Javascript.
+This app has been built with Ruby, Sinatra, SQL, HTML/CSS, and Javascript.

 For any questions, please contact the developer at karynn@example.com